jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Western harmony is treated as just one mode (the "Ionian mode") among many.

-By simply taking a step back and realizing that Western harmony is just one framework among many---albeit one that is particularly suited to Western musicians---otherwise confusing concepts suddenly become clear, even obvious.
+By simply taking a step back and realizing that Western harmony is just one framework among many---albeit one that is particularly suited to Western musicians---concepts that seemed confusing suddenly become clear, even obvious.

 For example,